luisch444/Bastion-Carpet/README.md

   >
   > This option add to the ZombifiedPiglin the drop of EnchantedGoldenApple with very low probability

+### Players don't whitelist can't load new chunks [class](/src/main/java/carpet/bastion/mixin/ZombifiedPiglinEntityMixin.java)

+> Use: /carpet {setdefault} botsLoadChunks true/false
+>
+>  With this option with false value, the players they aren't on whitelist can't load new chunks but maintains the current chunks loaded.

 ### Enable signal command

 > Use: /carpet {setdefault} commandSignal true/false